TULiberalArts/Neuroscience/pages/next-stops.md

 ## Alumni Spotlight
 So many of our distinguished alumni have gone on to great accomplishments.
 The stories below feature some of our outstanding alumni who have risen to levels of professional acclaim and successes!

-- [Rosalie Schumann](https://liberalarts.temple.edu/news/alumni-spotlight-rosalie-schumann) is currently a medical student at the Philadelphia College of Osteopathic Medicine.
+- [Rosalie Schumann](https://liberalarts.temple.edu/news/alumni-spotlight-rosalie-schumann) is currently a medical student at the Philadelphia College of Osteopathic Medicine.<br>
 _Double Major in Neuroscience and Psychology from Temple in 2018_

-- [Jasmine Forde](https://liberalarts.temple.edu/news/alumni-spotlight-jasmine-forde) is currently a Research Analyst at Mathematica.
+- [Jasmine Forde](https://liberalarts.temple.edu/news/alumni-spotlight-jasmine-forde) is currently a Research Analyst at Mathematica.<br>
 _Double Major in Neuroscience and Psychology from Temple in 2016_

 ___